-Up to three Scholarships can be awarded in the 2019 funding round.
+Up to two Scholarships can be awarded in the 2020 funding round.
 They are intended to provide full support for three years to enable completion of a PhD at the University of Cambridge in pure or applied science and the social sciences.

 This award is expected to play a strong part in the Scholar’s professional development.
 The Scholarships are offered annually, with the expectation that applicants will begin their course of study in the following year (usually September or October).

 Successful applicants will receive a living allowance (maintenance) of approximately £14,777* per annum, and their course and college fees for up to a maximum of three years while enrolled for study towards their PhD at the University of Cambridge.
 In addition, they will be eligible for one, non-transferable, return airfare between the United Kingdom and New Zealand per annum.